 Consolidated groups file a single tax return and calculate their taxable income or loss ignoring all intra-group transactions.

-Franking credits and tax losses remain with the group when a member exits, and the cost base of shares in the exiting member is calculated based on the tax value of its assets at the time of exit, less liabilities subject to certain adjustments.
+Franking credits and tax losses remain with the head company of the group when a member exits, and the cost base of shares in the exiting member is recreated based on the tax value of its assets at the time of exit, less liabilities subject to certain adjustments.

 Generally, members of the group are jointly and severally liable for group income tax debts on the default of the head company, unless the group liability is covered by a tax sharing agreement (TSA) that satisfies certain legislative requirements.
 A member who enters into a TSA generally can achieve a clean exit from the group where a payment is made to the head company in accordance with the TSA.